-Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights(1) Exer Outsta hted-Average cise Price of nding Options, is and Rights(2) Number of Securities Available for Future Issuance Under Equity Compensation Plans (3) Equity Compensation Plans Approved by Security Holders(4) 3,836,711 \$ 8.46 2,978,714 Equity Compensation Plans Not Approved by Security Holders \$ - Total 3,836,711 \$ 8.46 2,978,714
+Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights(1) Weighted-/ Exercise F Outstan Options, W and Rigl Price of iding /arrants Number of Securities Available for Future Issuance Under Equity Compensation Plans(3) Equity Compensation Plans Approved by Security Holders(4) 3,836,711 \$ 8.46 2,978,714 Equity Compensation Plans Not Approved by Security Holders \$ Total 3,836,711 \$ 8.46 2,978,714

-(1) Includes only stock options and restricted stock units outstanding under our equity compensation plans since no warrants or other rights were outstanding as of December 31, 2018.

-- (2) The weighted average exercise price of outstanding options does not take into account restricted stock units, which have a de minimis purchase price. - (3) Excludes the numbers of securities to be issued upon exercise of outstanding options, warrants and rights. - (4) Includes Amended and Restated 2005 Stock Incentive Plan, and 2014 Stock Incentive Plan.
+- (1) Includes only stock options and restricted stock units outstanding under our equity compensation plans since no warrants or other rights were outstanding as of December 31, 2018. - (2) The weighted average exercise price of outstanding options does not take into account restricted stock units, which have a de minimis purchase price. - (3) Excludes the number of securities to be issued upon the exercise of outstanding options, warrants and rights. - (4) Includes Amended and Restated 2005 Stock Incentive Plan, and 2014 Stock Incentive Plan.